Manager can automatically determine late payment fees on overdue sales invoices. You can also add, delete, or edit late payment fees manually.

-Manager can automatically assess late payment fees on overdue sales invoices.
-Late payment fees are set up when creating or editing a sales invoice in the Sales Invoices tab.
-Follow two simple steps:
+Automatic determination of late payment fees is set up when creating or editing a sales invoice in the Sales Invoices tab.
+Follow three steps:

 Due date field is blank by default, but offers two choices, a fixed calendar date or net payment days: